SHIPPING TO THE HOTEL

 There is no raised loading dock at the Crowne Plaza, all skids or oversized/overweight deliveries must be made on vehicles with lift-gates.

-A storage rate will be charged to all guests who have packages stored on the hotel property for more than 7 days.
-Any item stored in excess of 7 days will be charged a daily rate of $5.00 per day.
-Any items left in storage in excess of 14 days shall be disposed of.
+A storage rate will be charged to all guests that have packages stored on the hotel property for more than (4) days.
+A $25 fee will be assessed on day 5 and each day property is stored.
+Any item stored more than (14) days shall be disposed of.

 Letters and small boxes (8” x 8” x 2”) can be picked up from Hotel Security at no charge.